XaviousD/xaviousd.github.io/_posts/2022-06-16-jekyll-chirpy-image-gallery.md

 # Jekyll with Chirpy theme Image Gallery process

-Found an image gallery plugin I\'m going to attept to add into my Jekyll setup that uses the Chirpy theme.
-I have NO CLUE how to do this but hopefully with some help from iLude later, I\'ll be able to document that process below.
+Found an image gallery plugin I'm going to attept to add into my Jekyll setup that uses the Chirpy theme.
+I have NO CLUE how to do this but hopefully with some help from iLude later, I'll be able to document that process below.

-Hopefully others who have taken on the [#100DaysofHomelab](https://100daysofhomelab.com/) challenge and used TechnoTim\'s [Meet Jekyll](https://techno-tim.github.io/posts/jekyll-docs-site/) video to do their own blog will find this helpfull
+Hopefully others who have taken on the [#100DaysofHomelab](https://100daysofhomelab.com/) challenge and used TechnoTim's [Meet Jekyll](https://techno-tim.github.io/posts/jekyll-docs-site/) video to do their own blog will find this helpfull

 More to Come...
 <br>

-Future Processes
+## Update

+With the help of iLude, Thunderfoot and projectdp from TechnoTim's Future Processes
 ```bash
 echo "Hello World"